Gidan95/UnityMLAgentsTraining_OLD/README.md

 To be completed | poca | 0.6342*
 To be completed | sac  | 0.6038*
 To be completed | ppo  | 0.5426*

-* this values are not correct because the model has been trained with faster floor switch times.
-I will update them as soon as possible
+\* value is not correct because the model has been trained with faster floor switch times.
+I will update it as soon as possible